L >900, H 200, W 300 (mm)

 short and the head too big but justified the variation by calling the

-the balance being scratch built according to the published literature.
+the balance being scratch built according to published literature.

-The sternal plates and the pelvis were scratch built, as was the skull.
+The sternal plates, pelvis and skull were scratch built.
 I

 extended and modified the neck after much finessing.
-It is still a long way from finished but
+It is still far from finished but

 it will be stunning when completed.
 It already looks great and at nearly a meter long is